2nthony/saika/README.md

 ## Quick Start

-Let say you have following files in `./my-blog` folder:
+Let say you have following files in `./my-readme` folder:

 ```
 .
-├── posts
+├── README.md
-│   └── my-post.md
 └── index.html
 ```